 Please be prepared to submit contact and biographical information, answer questions about your previous experience with electroacoustic music, and submit composition or performance examples for review.

-For sound files and videos, please provide links to Google Drive (with non-expiring links that are shared with anyone with the link), Soundcloud, YouTube, etc…
+- For sound files and videos, please provide links to Google Drive (with non-expiring links that are shared with anyone with the link), Soundcloud, YouTube, etc…

-For scores, please provide non-expiring links to files that are openly available (ex.: Google Drive, Dropbox, a download link from your own website).
+- For scores, please provide non-expiring links to files that are openly available (ex.: Google Drive, Dropbox, a download link from your own website).
 Since our adjudicators will not use the same account, do not share files with any specific account (share with anyone with the link).

-February 1, 2022 at 11:59 PM EST: Application Deadline
+January 15, 2024 at 11:59 PM EST: Application Deadline

-February 7, 2022: Rolling admissions begin.
-We hope to notify all applicants by March 1, 2022.
+February 7, 2024: Rolling admissions begin.
+We hope to notify all applicants by March 1.

 Ten-days after acceptance notification: Deadline to submit the non-refundable $200 program fee deposit and to confirm attendance.

-May 15, 2022: Deadline to submit remaining balance of tuition, housing, and meal fees.
+May 15, 2024: Deadline to submit remaining balance of tuition, housing, and meal fees.

 Composition workshops will be offered at all experience levels, with workshops in beginning and advanced SuperCollider, Interactive Video, Improv with Electronics, Interactive Controllers, Open Music, and Orchidea (computer-assisted orchestration).
 A beginning Max workshop will introduce newcomers to this powerful application, while advanced Max workshops will explore topics including Jitter, gen~, synthesis, and more.